Transatlantic Agency represents adult and children’s authors of all genres, including illustrators.

 Amy Tompkins – representing adult authors and children’s authors

-Guidelines: Please send submissions by email only.
+Guidelines: Accepting new clients by referral only.
+Please send submissions by email only.
 Submissions should include a short biography, past publishing credits, and a 20-page writing sample in Word or PDF format.